 It was announced in Budget 2020 that PSG will be further enhanced to include job redesign consultancy services.
 More details will be available during MTI and MOM Committees of Supply (COS).

 SkillsFuture Mid-Career Support Package – Hiring Incentive for Employers (Updated to cover all ages)

 While the Government increases the capacity of reskilling programmes available, they would like to create more career transition opportunities for locals in their 40s to 50s.
-For wokers above 40 that went through a reskilling programme, the Government will provide 20% salary support to the employer, for each eligible worker, for six months, capped at $6,000 in total.
-More details will be provided at MOM COS.
+For workers above 40 that went through a reskilling programme, the Government will provide 20% salary support to the employer, for each eligible worker, for six months, capped at $6,000 in total.

 Enhanced Training Support